 Technology, Data, and Listening

-Technology plays a big role for Workplace Experience Managers, as the blend various tools to create productive spaces that work well for remote and office teams, including:
+Given the above, it's probably little surprises that technology plays a big role for Workplace Experience Managers.
+They blend various tools to create productive spaces that work well for remote and office teams, including:

 - Collaboration platforms (Slack, Microsoft Teams)